Alonewolf-123/WeMint-Backend-API/README.md

     and set config in app/config/db.config.js

 - run
+    - To install dependency packages
     ```
     npm install
     ```
-    For development purpose you need to use below command to run.
+    - For development purpose you need to use below command to run.
     ```
     npm run dev
     ```
-    For product
+    - For product
     ```
     npm run start
     ```